ageapps/polymer-style-guide/README.md

 <a name="observers"></a>
 ## Observers

-In order to make Obverser callback functions as distinguishable as possible, the prefix `_` and other suffixes are used according to their purpose.
+In order to make Obverser callback functions as distinguishable as possible, the prefix `_` (observer functions belong to the component's [private API](#privapi) ) and other suffixes are used according to their purpose.
 In most cases `xxx` will be the target variable which will update.

 ### Simple and complex Observers
 Use of expression `_xxxChanged`